Kidev/QML-Spatial-UI/README.md

 # QML Spatial UI
 The `SpatialItem` component for QtQuick3D allows for creating 2D overlays that stay positioned over 3D models in a `View3D` scene, maintaining a constant perceived size despite changes in camera position or model distance.
 This is useful for adding labels, controls, or indicators to objects in a 3D environment, enhancing interactivity and context.

-#### Demo
+### Demo
 [A demo of `SpatialItem` in your browser is available here](#).

 ### Features

 - **2D Content in 3D Space**
-  Easily add any Qt Quick item (Rectangles, Text, Images, etc.) as children of `SpatialItem`, rendering them directly in the 3D world.
-This allows for flexible, rich UI elements in 3D environments.
+  Easily add any Qt Quick item (`Rectangle`, `Text`, `Image`, etc.) as children of `SpatialItem`, rendering them in an overlay above the 3D world.
+This allows for flexible, rich spaptial UI elements in 3D environments.

 - **Billboard in Overlay**
   The item always faces the camera, ensuring visibility from any angle, and can be rendered in front of 3D objects since it is not part of the 3D world.
 This creates a clear and accessible visual representation.